ahmadshahal/Ataa/README.md

 ## Intro
 Ataa is an E-Donation Mobile Application, created to help Ataa Charity with their Non-Profitable work.

-It has three main usecases:
+It is offering three main usecases:
-* Donate
+* Donation
-* Register a Beneficiary Request
+* Beneficiary Registration
-* Register a Volunteer Request
+* Volunteer Registration

 ## Technologies
 Ataa is built using Native Android framework with Jetpack Compose, MVVM Clean Architecture, Dagger-Hilt, Datastore and Ktor Http Client.